Thursday, September 2, 2010

 CMI Facebook

-Come visit CMI's new Facebook and join in the FUN!
+Come visit CMI's Facebook and join in the FUN!
 Start a discussion, learn more about CMI, contribute an interesting bit of info about a piece or an artist, add your own rave review about a recent concert, keep up with the latest news about CMI and chamber music!

 Instant Encore